shaisachs/the-game/README.md

 The game had started without a great deal of ceremony.
 The first text message was rather prosaic.
 "Pawn to king's 4," my sister wrote me, on an otherwise lazy Saturday afternoon when I was just starting to consider the problem of dinner.

 I wasn't quite sure what to think.
 It had been years since I had laid eyes on so much as a rook or a bishop.
 After puzzling over it for a moment I recognized the text as a bit of jargon, what my sister called "algebraic notation."
 It was the sort of thing that was really the province of experienced players more than novices such as myself.
 King's four - that was four rows in front of the king.
 Since my sister had moved first she was moving a white pawn.
 There was only one white pawn - the king's pawn - which could move into that particular spot, forward two spaces from its starting position.
-Actually it was a very pedestrian move, the kind of opening I would use back when I was a kid and my sister managed to cajole me into a game when I had nothing better to do.
+Actually it was a very pedestrian move, the kind of opening I would use back when I was a kid and my sister managed to cajole me into a game.

 Not that I had the slightest idea why my sister chose to send me a fairly humdrum opening at that particular uninteresting moment in time.
 Only that I was by now fairly accustomed to these conversational non-sequiturs, enough that I knew better to respond to her enigmatic message with a question mark or five.